CivicActions/agile-ms/README.md

 For details on roles hours per role, please see documentation located elsewhere in this repository: agile-ms/documentation/project roles, descriptions, hours.

-Details regarding rates per role were submitted to the Program Officer as part of our response to RFP Section VIII, as instructed.
+Details regarding rates per role were submitted to the Program Officer as part of our response to RFP Section X, as instructed.

 ## Evaluation Criteria Point-by-Point